 If you admit to being a petrolhead, unfortunately, this section may not be the best information for you.
 Manufacturers would assume that drivers are driving cautiously and reasonable when they state their potential mpg scores; if you don't drive economically then don't expect your car's actual mpg to match that of the brochures.
 If you would like to save a bit of money and harm the environment less, it is of mass importance to try and conserve fuel as best as you can.
 You can do this through a few different methods, some of which including:

 It could be argued that electric vehicles are considered to be the future of the motoring industry due to their cheap running costs and zero fuel emissions, and they are becoming more popular than ever.
 Electric vehicles like the BMW i3 are particularly attractive to drivers who want to save on fuel costs.
-They are fuel efficient because of the use of an electric motor with a large battery pack which is then charged from being plugged in, instead of refuelling up with diesel or petrol.
-As there is no fuel being burned there are no emissions and because there's no fuel there can't be an estimate miles per GALLON.
+They are fuel-efficient because of the use of an electric motor with a large battery pack which is then charged from being plugged in, instead of refueling up with diesel or petrol.
+As there is no fuel being burned there are no emissions and because there's no fuel there can't be an estimated mile per GALLON.
 However, there will be miles per charge or a similar metric available.

-If you enjoyed this article and you have learnt something from it, be sure to comment or why not check out our other latest blogs!
+If you enjoyed this article and you have learned something from it, be sure to comment or why not check out our other latest blogs!